SARL-PLUS/RL_bootcamp_tutorial/README.md

 [//]: # (python train_agent.py --config config.yaml)

+---

+## Open questions for the programmes - these are the notes I took during our discussions:

 Ensure that the `train_agent.py` script is designed to parse and apply the settings from `config.yaml`.
 Adjust the command as necessary based on the repository's structure and available scripts.